 Doesn't take up space

 Good for bigger households

-Mandatory subscription fee
+Mandatory additional subscription fee

 No laptop access

-You can personalize your experience, too—you can select your favorite instructors, class length, and more—or you can just get started with a pre-selected program of classes for the week.
-If you want more human interaction in your workouts, there are daily live classes with the option for you to share your screen and get IRL shoutouts from the instructor.
+You can personalize your experience, too—you can select your favorite instructors, class length, and more.
+Or, you can just get started with a pre-selected program of classes for the week if you'd rather not think about it.
+If you want more human interaction in your workouts too, there are daily live classes with the option for you to share your screen and get IRL shoutouts from the instructor.

 Class offerings on the Lululemon MIRROR